 Some of the cons of buying Australian rare-earth stocks

-- Volatility: Rare-earth stocks are known to be volatile, and investing in such stocks is risky.
+- Volatility: Rare-earth stocks are volatile, and investing in them is risky.
 Though volatility can also work in investors’ favor, a sudden change in market conditions could result in significant losses.

 - Environmental impact: Mining and production of rare-earth metals can have an adverse impact on the environment in the form of water pollution and toxic waste.
 Such risks could result in regulatory issues and may lead to delay or even stoppage of the project.

-- Concentrated supply: The REEs supply is limited to a few countries, and thus, any unrest in the country could result in supply chain disruptions.
+- Concentrated supply: The REEs supply is limited to a few countries, and thus, any unrest in those places could result in supply chain disruptions.
 The concentration of supply could also lead to price manipulation.

 - Massive investments: Mining and production of rare-earth metals require massive investment from companies.
 If the project faces delays or the result is not as expected, it may result in financial issues for the rare-earth stocks.